makersacademy/CV/README.md

 I'm a newly qualified full stack developer and really good at making TV news.
 I love working in teams of every size!

 I've graduated from the Makers bootcamp in London.
-Team and pair programming is my thing, and I love tinkering
+Team and pair programming are my thing, and I love tinkering
 with the visuals of a page.

 I'm a tree-hugging vegan, and member of ITN's Sustainability Forum, where we work to reduce carbon footprint.